r0hitB/weather_cli/README.md

 # WeatherCLI
-WeatherCLI is a command-line tool that provides weather details using the OpenWeather API.
+WeatherCLI is a command-line tool written in Rust that provides weather details using the OpenWeather API.

 ## Installation
 ### Linux Users